Cryptella canariensis

-Cryptella canariensis is a species of air-breathing land semislug with a small shell, a terrestrial pulmonate gastropod mollusk in the family Parmacellidae.
+Cryptella canariensis is a species of terrestrial semislug with a small shell in the family Parmacellidae.
 This species is also known as Parmacella canariensis.

 Distribution

 This species is endemic to the Canary Islands.

 Description

 The animal is greyish to yellowish brown, with black spots or streaks on the mantle and on the sides, mantle length 55% of body.
 The animal grows up to 40 mm long.

 The shell has a smooth, thick and brown-yellow apex.